ningpengtao-coder/gitlab-foss/doc/development/new_fe_guide/development/components.md

 ## Illustrations

-Illustrations are also stored in the `gitlab-svgs` project.
-For consistent sizing and padding they can be wrapped by an element with the `svg-content` class.
+Illustrations are stored in the [gitlab-svgs project][gitlab-svgs-project].
+For consistent sizing and padding they should be wrapped by an `.svg-content` element.

 ### In HAML